Imagine…

 1. If they’re crowded, thin them out.
 You should have only one plant per cell or pot.
 If you’ve grown seedlings in a flat, and they’ve gotten leggy, transplant them to new containers that keep them farther apart.

 3. Keep the air moving around your plants.
 Put a fan next to your seedlings.
-Set it on a timer, so they get air movement for a few hours each day.
+Set it on a timer, so they get wind for a few hours each day.
 Or, brush the tops of your plants several times per day.

 4. You can pinch back some seedlings to promote bushier growth.

-Some seedlings respond well to pinching off the top set of true leaves.
-This will force them to branch out and grow bushier.
+Some seedlings respond well to pinching off the top group of true leaves.
+This forces them to branch out and grow more leaves.

 1. Do pinch annuals such as coleus, cosmos, impatiens, scented geraniums, marigolds, salvia, snapdragons, petunias, and zinnias.
 Herbs like basil, tarragon, thyme, and sage also respond well to pinching.